-2.5 More examples
+2.5 More Examples

-2.5.1 Stability examples

-The following simple example illustrates the use of the principle of minimum energy to study the stability of some conservative physical systems.
+2.5.1 Stability Examples.
+The following simple example just shows how to use the principle of minimum energy to study the stability of a physical system.

-Example: Consider the stability of rigid balls in Fig. 4.
-We assume that the rigid ball can only move on a smooth curve, $y = y(x), 0 \le x \le a$, see Fig. 10.
+Example.
+Consider the stability of rigid balls in Fig. 4.
+We assume that the rigid ball can only move on a smooth curve, $y = y(x), 0 \le x \le a$ see Fig. 10.
 Choose the horizontal axis as the reference at which the rigid ball has zero potential energy.
-Then the potential energy of the ball subjected to the gravity at state x is denoted by where m is the ball mass and g is the gravitational acceleration.
-By the stability condition (9) and the potential energy (15), the stability of a rigid ball at state x implies that
+Then the potential energy of the ball subjected to the gravity at state x is denoted as where m is the ball mass and g is the gravitational acceleration.
+By the stability condition (9) and the potential energy (15), the stability of a rigid ball at state x indicates which, for arbitrary δx with sufficiently small $|\delta x|$, gives